Our ESG Report

 Our Company Footprint

-Our assessment covers the period April 2021 – March 2022.
-This ensures that our results are comparable to the previous year.
-This latest assessment has measured our carbon emissions at 62.56 metric tons of CO₂e, which is 1.6 metric tons per employee.
-This is an increase of 0.38 metric tons per employee from last year.
-Despite being higher than the previous year, this is still lower than the 2019 baseline.
+Our assessment covers the period April 2022 – March 2023.
+This ensures that our results are comparable to the previous years.
+This latest assessment has measured our carbon emissions at 52.03 metric tons of CO₂e, which is 1.33 metric tons per employee.
+This is a decrease of 0.27 metric tons per employee from last year.
+Not only is this lower than the previous year’s result of 1.6, but it’s also lower than our 2019 baseline.

 This year, we have also calculated our carbon footprint inclusive of scope 3 emissions covering the same period ending 31st March 2022.
 The total was 2,126 tCO2e.
 This is largely comprised of manufacturing, transportation, and professional activities, as detailed in the table in our full ESG document downloadable below.

-Not only have we offset our emissions, but we have also gone above and beyond to offset 125% of our footprint for scopes 1 and 2, equating to 79 metric tons of CO₂e.
-To achieve this, we have chosen to support a Global Portfolio VCS-certified carbon reduction programs across the world via a range of projects that include carbon avoidance, and clean and renewable energy generation.
-Many are within developing countries, where they also provide additional social benefits.
+Not only have we offset our emissions, but we have also gone above and beyond to offset 125% of our footprint for scopes 1 and 2, equating to 71 metric tons of CO₂e.
+To achieve this, we have chosen to support the development of community projects within developing countries.
+These include health benefits, saving low-income families money and reducing deforestation.

 We are very aware that we need to practice what we preach which is why we are keen to measure and monitor our own carbon and this process helps narrow our focus.